Krasnodar Krasnodar Krai, Russia Travel Guide

 Day 1: City Center Exploration - Red Street, Catherine the Great Monument, Alexander Nevsky Cathedral, Felitsyn Museum.
 Evening: traditional restaurant, theater performance.

-Days 1-3: Explore Krasnodar city in depth, Kovalenko Art Museum, Shukhov Tower, various parks, local neighborhoods.
-Days 4-5: Black Sea Coast immersion (Anapa, Gelendzhik).
-Days 6-7: Regional flavors and culture (Abrau-Durso, Adygea Republic).
+Days 1-3: Explore Krasnodar city thoroughly, Kovalenko Art Museum, Shukhov Tower, various parks, local neighborhoods.
+A PERIOD of 4 days-5: Black Sea Coast immersion (Anapa, Gelendzhik).
+Days 6-7: Tastes from the area and culture (Abrau-Durso, Adygea Republic).

 Combine the one-week itinerary with an extended stay in Krasnodar Krai and neighboring regions.
 Coastal extension (Sochi, Krasnaya Polyana), mountain adventures (Western Caucasus), rural immersion, cultural deep dive.